-In these cases, the parties stipulated that the issue is whether observation and swing bed days should be excluded from the number of available beds for the purpose of calculating the Provider's eligibility for DSH payments in FYs 1992, 1993, 1995, and 1997.
-The parties agreed that adoption of the Intermediary's position, i.e., excluding observation bed days and swing bed days, would result in the available bed counts below the 100 bed threshold.
-The parties agreed that adoption of the Provider's position, including the observation bed days and swing bed days, would result in more than 100 available beds for FFYs 1992, 1993, and 1995.
-For the Provider's FY 1997, the parties stipulated that the addition of the subject bed days would result in 99.989 available bed days.
-The Provider contended, inter alia, that observation/swing beds should be included in the bed count for purposes of determining DSH eligibility because the beds are licensed acute care beds located in the acute care area of the hospital and maintained for inpatient lodging.
+adoption of the Intermediary's position, i.e., excluding observation bed days, would result in the available bed counts below the 100 bed threshold.
+The parties agreed that adoption of the Provider's position, including the observation bed days, would result in at least 100 available beds for FFY 1998.
+The Provider contended, inter alia, that observation beds should be included in the bed count for purposes of determining DSH eligibility because the beds are licensed acute care beds located in the acute care area of the hospital and maintained for inpatient lodging.